-Prior to the Offerings Closing Date, the Company and Parent intend to enter into a Tax Indemnification and Allocation Agreement, which will provide that if any one of certain events occurs, and such event causes the Distribution not to be a tax-free transaction to Parent under Section 355 of the Code, then the Company will indemnify Parent for income taxes Parent may incur by reason of the Distribution not so qualifying under the Code (the "Distribution Taxes").
-Such events include any breach of representations relating to the Company's activities and ownership of its capital stock made to Parent or to the IRS in connection with the solicitation of a Letter Ruling.
+The Company and Parent have entered into a Tax Indemnification and Allocation Agreement, which provides that if any one of certain events occurs after the Distribution Date, and such event causes the Distribution not to be a tax-free transaction to Parent under Section 355 of the Code, then the Company will indemnify Parent for income taxes Parent may incur by reason of such event (the "Distribution Taxes").
+Such events include certain actions taken by the Company and any breach of representations relating to the Company's activities and ownership of its capital stock made to Parent or to the IRS in connection with the solicitation of a Letter Ruling.

-The Tax Indemnification and Allocation Agreement will also provide that Parent will indemnify the Company for income taxes that the Company might incur if certain internal restructuring transactions entered into in connection with the Offerings fail to qualify as tax-free spin-offs, irrespective of whether such taxes arise as a result of the events referred to above, and for Distribution Taxes for which the Company has no liability to Parent under the circumstances described above.
+The Tax Indemnification and Allocation Agreement also provides that Parent will indemnify the Company for income taxes that the Company might incur if certain internal restructuring transactions entered into in connection with the Offerings fail to qualify as tax-free spin-offs, other than Distribution Taxes for which the Company is liable to Parent under the circumstances described above.

-In addition to the foregoing indemnities, the Tax Indemnification and Allocation Agreement will provide for (i) the allocation and payment of taxes for periods during which the Company and Parent are included in the same consolidated group for federal income tax purposes or the same consolidated, combined or unitary returns for state tax purposes, (ii) the allocation of responsibility for the filing of tax returns, (iii) the conduct of tax audits and the handling of tax controversies and (iv) various related matters.
+In addition to the foregoing indemnities, the Tax Indemnification and Allocation Agreement provides for (i) the allocation and payment of taxes for periods during which the Company and Parent are included in the same consolidated group for federal income tax purposes or the same consolidated, combined or unitary returns for state tax purposes, (ii) the allocation of responsibility for the filing of tax returns, (iii) the conduct of tax audits and the handling of tax controversies and (iv) various related matters.